hugh-braico/robogeorge/README.md

 # robogeorge

-funny frog bot for discord
+A little discord bot that lets some of my friends bet imaginary money.

+Not intended for outside use